deathworlders/online/content/books/deathworlders/chapter-46-hellfall.md

 “Right.
 Next compartment should be that ship-wreckin’ yard,” Daar said.
 “That’s our bomb site and egress.
 Check your suit seals, I don’t wanna find out somebody’s got a breach halfway through the HELLNO.”

-“That means you, Moho,” Titan said.
+“That means you, MOHO,” TITAN said.
 He checked the spot on the big Defender’s arm where the shrapnel had burned through the outersuit, and dug a pair of needle-nose pliers in, emerging after a few seconds and a tearing noise with a chunk of jagged metal as big as one of Daar’s ears.

 “...Superficial damage.
 Suit integrity’s fine.”

-“Think I’ll keep that,” Moho said, pocketing the fragment.
+“Think I’ll keep that,” MOHO said, pocketing the fragment.

 Costello nodded satisfaction then turned around.
 “Irish?
 How’s the payload?”